britram/draft-trammell-wire-image/draft-iab-wire-image.md

 {{integrity}}.

 Portions of the wire image of a protocol stack that are neither confidentiality-protected nor integrity-protected are writable by devices on the path(s) between the endpoints using the protocols.
 A protocol with a wire image that is largely writable operating over a path with devices that understand the semantics of the protocol's wire image can modify it, in order to induce behaviors at the protocol's participants.
-This is the case with TCP in the current Internet.
+TCP is one such protocol in the current Internet.

 The term "wire image" can be applied in different scopes: the wire image of a single packet refers to the information derivable from observing that one packet in isolation; the wire image of a single protocol refers to the information derivable from observing only the headers belonging to that protocol on a sequence of packets, in isolation from other protocols in use for a communication.
-In general, it refers to everything observable about a communication at a given vantage point; see {{extent}} for more.
+See {{extent}} for more.

 For a given packet observed at a given point in the network, the wire image contains information from the entire stack of protocols in use at that observation point.
+This implies that the wire image depends on the observer as
+well: each observer may see a slightly different image of the same communication.

-Confidentiality and integrity protection may be added at multiple layers in the stack.
-However, information at the transport layer and above is presumed to be delivered end-to-end in the the Internet architecture.
-For example, MAC-layer integrity and confidentiality protection do not prevent modification by the devices terminating those security associations, or by devices on different segments of the path.
-This document therefore does not concern itself directly with portions of the wire image below the network layer.
+In this document, we assume that only information at the transport layer and above is delivered end-to-end, and focus on the "Internet" wire image: that portion of the wire image at the network layer and above.
+While confidentiality and integrity protection may be added at multiple layers in the stack, MAC-layer integrity and confidentiality protection do not prevent modification by the devices terminating those security associations, or by devices on different segments of the path.

 ## The Extent of the Wire Image {#extent}